 Every state has legal time limits for filing a claim in the civil court system, called a statute of limitations.
 In Florida, the statute of limitations for personal injury cases is four years from the date the accident occurred.
 Make sure you file your claim before this deadline passes otherwise the Florida courts will refuse to hear your case and you will forgo the opportunity to recover any compensation for your injuries.

 Get the compensation you deserve for your injuries

 When you or a loved one has been injured in a personal watercraft accident, your pain and suffering may be accompanied by mounting medical bills, continued treatment, and possibly loss of income.
 At Ged Lawyers, LLP, we understand how challenging this can be, particularly as you recover from your injuries.
 Let us help.
 Our personal injury attorneys are knowledgeable in all facets of Florida personal injury law, and experienced in handling cases stemming from personal watercraft accidents.
 We work tirelessly on your behalf to secure the compensation you deserve for your injuries.
-To discuss your case with a member of our team, contact our office at 844-443-3529 or online to schedule a confidential consultation.
+To discuss your case with a member of our team, contact our office at 844-443-3529 or online to schedule a free case review.